 Pittsburgh Guitars is a music store that's staffed by musicians.
-We understand your love of music, especially guitars, and we're here to help, show, teach, or just talk about guitars with you.
+We understand your love of music, especially guitars, and we're here to help, show, teach, or just talk about guitars and gear with you.
 We know guitars!

 John acquired his first REAL guitar at the age of 10.
 It was a Stella acoustic that his parents bought from a neighbor for $25.
 With money saved from his first job (working at a clothing store while in high school) he bought a `76 Gibson Les Paul at Pittsburgh Guitars in 1979, one of the first of many guitars to be purchased at the store.
 After being employed in robotics and industrial sales he decided it was time to work in a field he felt more passionate about, and started working at the store in 2002.
 When Carl decided to retire at the end of 2011, John became the new proprietor of Pittsburgh Guitars.

 First Live Gig: Carrick High Talent Show--I played my `76 Les Paul through an Ampeg V4 full stack.
 Thought that it would be cool to turn the amp to 10.
 I was wrong....

 Main Live Rig: Epiphone Casino through Vox AC15

 Favorite Bands: Beatles, Zeppelin, Badfinger, Tom Petty, XTC, The Jam, Crowded House, The Church, The Kinks, Neil Young, Big Star

 Musician would most like to Meet: Jimmy Page

 First Car: 1976 Pontiac Grand Prix.
 It was $900.